Skip to Main Content

 Melissa Rothfus, Dalhousie Libraries

-Copyright: Your rights & responsibilities as an owner
+Copyright: Your rights & responsibilities as a creator

 Copyright considerations are relevant to many university activities in Canada, both for creators and users of copyright-protected material.
 This module looks at your rights and responsibilities as a creator of new, original material (i.e, a copyright owner).